Updated on June 17, 2026

 Inference Speed: Faster Response, Lower Cost

 Benchmark scores tell you what a model can do.
 Inference performance tells you whether you can afford to let it.
-We measured head-to-head against gpt-oss-120b on identical hardware (H200 Tensor Core GPU).
+We measured head-to-head against gpt-oss-120b on identical hardware — a single NVIDIA H200 Tensor Core GPU, at concurrency 128, with a 1k input / 1k output workload.

-If you care about sustainability, the number that matters most is memory footprint.
-At 32 GB peak memory, HyperNova-60B_v2602 fits on a single 40 GB GPU — no need for an 80 GB card.
+If you care about sustainability, that memory number is the one that matters most.
+At 32 GB, HyperNova 60B v2602 fits on a single 40 GB GPU — no 80 GB card required.
 That means less energy per inference, but it's also a direct cost advantage: 40 GB GPUs are cheaper, more widely available, and easier to provision.
-Or, if you already have an 80 GB card, you can run two parallel instances where you used to run one — doubling throughput without adding hardware.
+Or, if you already have an 80 GB card, you can run two parallel instances where you used to run one — doubling throughput without adding a single piece of hardware.

 Every step in an agentic chain runs faster and costs less — a saving that compounds with every user, every query, every call.